![]() | |

 subconscious memories.”
 She held up a C-shaped metallic device and turned it

-it will adhere to the side of your head.
-A few thin needles extend from this
+place it over your ear and it will adhere to the side of your head.
+A few thin

-device and slowly push their way through to the brain where a chemical is
+needles extend from this device and slowly push their way through to the brain

-released that stimulates memories.
-These memories as you see them will be
+where a chemical is released that stimulates memories.
+These memories as you

-displayed on that monitor, transferred from this device to the computer.
-Basically,
+see them will be displayed on that monitor, transferred from this device to the

 “But